-The Administrative Court of Appeal reverses the decision of the administrative court of first instance and sends the case to the competent organ for re-trial when:
+The Administrative Court of Appeal reverses the decision of the administrative court of first instance and sends the case back for retrial to the competent organ when:

-- a) the administrative court of first instance has violated the provisions about jurisdiction and subject matter and functional competence; - b) the composition of the judicial panel was not regular or the decision or judicial minutes were not signed according to the law; - c) the court decided to dismiss the case in violation of law; - ç) the court violated the provisions of this law related to notifications of the parties and the acts and such violation has affected the rendering of the decision; - d) the court has violated the provisions related to the representation of the parties.
+- a) The administrative court of first instance has violated the provisions about jurisdiction and subject matter and functional competence; - b) The composition of the judicial panel was not regular or the decision or judicial minutes were not signed according to the law; - c) The court decided to dismiss the case in violation of law; - c) The court violated the provisions of this law related to notifications of the parties and the acts and such violation has affected the rendering of the decision; - d) The court has violated the provisions related to the representation of the parties.

-Article 55 Announcement and deposit of the decision
+Article 55 Announcement and deposition of decision

-- 1. Regardless of the form of the trial, the decision must be reasoned. - 2.
-In exceptional cases and only for a reason of absolute impossibility, the court postpones the reasoned announcement of the decision for up to five days. - 3.
+1. The decision, regardless of the form of the trial, must be reasoned.

+- 2. In exceptional cases and only for a reason of absolute impossibility, the court postpones the reasoned announcement of the decision for up to five days. - 3.
 Within seven days from the announcement of the decision, the file is delivered to the judicial secretariat.